 These pages are about driving laws in the UK.
 If you are looking for information about driving laws in another country, please contact your local epilepsy organisation.

-If you sent your driving licence back voluntarily
+If you surrendered your licence

-- The driving agency has received your application
+- The driving agency has received your application and

 - There are no other medical or legal reasons why you should not be driving